bayuubay/weather-app/README.md

-This is my first app
+This is my first app.
 This app is for check the real live weather in specific city